 The cadaver’s eyes were circling in its head, and its mouth was moving around as if trying to form words.

 Erica approached the gurney and stood over the squirming corpse.

 “I think it’s trying to speak!”
 Erica said excitedly.

 She yelped when she felt a cold, waxy hand close around her wrist.
 The cadaver’s eyes were staring right into her own.
 It struggled to form words.
 “Don’t make me go back,” It choked before going limp and falling back silently into death.
 The machine also quieted.

 Erica was stifled with fear.
 She stood frozen next to the body with everyone in the lab staring in disbelief.

 Erica was shaken, but in the end, she had simply accomplished what she had set out to do, reanimate the dead, and while the results weren’t ideal, they were a good start.
 She tried to brush off the incident but cadaver 4’s plea repeated in her mind.

 “Don’t make me go back.”

-Go back where?
-When they brought life back to that body did the memories of the person who used to live behind those cold eyes return with it?
-Did they pluck someone from eternity to torture with a sudden and fleeting glimpse of the corporeal world?
-Or was that not Michael at all just a brain, a blank slate reacting in a situation that was frankly unprecedented and unpredictable?
+Go back to where?
+When they brought life back to that body did the memories of the person who used to inhabit that cold grey shell return?
+Did they pluck someone from eternity to torture with a sudden and fleeting glimpse of life?
+Or was that not Michael at all, just jolted grey matter?
 Maybe one day Erica would find out for herself.

 About seven years ago two stories I submitted were printed by an Australian based literary magazine called Skive.
 Just a few months later more of my work was accepted by a publisher in Scotland and another in Kentucky.
 That’s when I knew the first time hadn’t been just a fluke!
 From then on I wrote as much as I could and submitted work anywhere I could.